DimensionDev/Maskwork/Docs/_Index.md

 - Only Base64url (RFC 4648) is used in this specification; generic Base64 is not allowed.
 - The term "Base58" in this specification specifically refers to the variation adopted by Bitcoin.
 - Unless otherwise noted, Hex encoding always uses uppercase characters.
-- Safe Intra-site Unique Name (SISUN) is defined as the Hex encoding of the UTF-8 binary representation of the intra-site unique name string.
 - When a non-ASCII domain name is needed, use Punycode (RFC 3492) encoding.

 ## Terminologies